tpetrone/smart_city_maps/README.md

 <br>
 - Setup **Smart Parking API key**: the API key is not kept in the repository for security purposes.
-You will need to create the file `RAILS_ROOT/config/keys/smart_parking_api_key` with the content of any valid API key from the [Smart Parking API](https://gitlab.com/smart-city-platform/smart_parking_api).
+You will need to modify the contents of the file `RAILS_ROOT/config/keys/smart_parking_api_key` with the content of any valid API key from the [Smart Parking API](https://gitlab.com/smart-city-platform/smart_parking_api).
   If you don't have a key yet, please take a look at the Smart Parking API README.